2006–07 Michigan State Spartans men's ice hockey season: Postseason

 When the Spartans opened against Boston College, it appeared like they were going to be run over by the Eagles.
 BC carried the play throughout the first period, outshooting MSU 13–6, but neither team managed to score.
 The second saw a reversal with Michigan State doubling up BC in shots, however, Brian Boyle was the only one to find the back of the net.
 To make matters worse, MSU squandered three successive BC penalties that game them nearly 6 consecutive minutes on the power play.
 With the team growing increasingly desperate for a goal, Michigan State finally converted on their 5th man-advantage of the game when Kennedy skated in on a partial break-away and fired the puck past Cory Schneider.
 Both goaltenders played well over the following 10 minutes to keep the score knotted at 1 and the game appeared to be heading for overtime.
 With about 30 seconds to play, Justin Abdelkader skated in on a 3-on-1 and fired a puck off of the crossbar.
-Rather then deflect out of play, the puck hit the wall and remained live.
+Rather than deflect out of play, the puck hit the wall and remained live.
 Several players fought to get control along the boards and the rubber ended up on the stick of Kennedy behind the net.
 He wheeled around to avoid a check and then found Abdelkader skating towards the goal mouth.
 Abdelkader slapped the puck far-side, beating Schneider for his only goal of the tournament.
 With just 19 seconds left on the clock, BC had little choice but to pull their goalie before the drop of the puck.
 All that served to do, however, was give Chris Mueller an empty net to shoot at and make the final score 3–1.

 MSU was one of the least likely champions in NCAA history.
 Illustrating that point is the lack of awards and honors received by the Spartans.
 Other than Jeff Lerg, who received the Perani Cup, not a single MSU player won an award, was an All-American or was even on an All-Conference player.
 Additionally, Michigan State had the fewest wins and lowest winning percentage of any champion since Minnesota in 1974.